rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 2. If binary transform is equivalent to unary transform of a `zip_transform_view`, then why does binary `std::ranges::transform` exist?

 It can help to look at examples.
 Here is a binary transform example without projections, that uses a single big lambda.
 Users have to read the big lambda to see what it does.
 So does the compiler, which can hinder optimization if it's not good at inlining.
+Contrast the code on the left (below) with use of projections.
+Users can read out loud what this does.
+It also separates the "selection" or "query" part of the transform from the "arithmetic" or "computation" part.
+The power of the ranges abstraction is that users can factor computation on a range from the logic to iterate over that range.
+It's natural to extend this separation to selection logic as well.

+::: cmptable

+> `transform` without and with projection

+### Without projections
 ```c++
 struct foo {};
 std::vector<std::tuple<int, foo, std::string>> v1{